-Hybrid/Lease Construction Alternative (Alternative 1) Lease Relocation (Alternative 2) No Action Alternative Impact Reduction Measures characterized, segregated, and managed onsite prior to offsite disposal.
-Noise Construction: Moderate impacts during construction from construction activities.
+Hybrid/Lease Construction Alternative (Alternative 1) Preferred Alternative - Lease Relocation (Alternative 2) No Action Alternative Impact Reduction Measures Noise Construction: Moderate impacts during construction from construction activities.
 Operations: Less than significant impacts from tenant relocation to newly leased spaces.
-Future Redevelopment: Moderate impacts during construction, similar to construction of a new USCIS building.
+1 Future Redevelopment: Moderate impacts during construction, similar to construction of a new USCIS building.
 Negligible impacts during operations, similar to operations of a new USCIS building.
-Construction: Negligible impacts from office build-outs.
+Construction: Negligible impacts from office buildouts.
 Operations: Less than significant impacts from tenant relocation to newly leased spaces.
-Future Redevelopment: Similar to Alternative 1 Future Redevelopment, but to a greater intensity Minor, short-term noise may occur as a result of ongoing maintenance of the building.
+1 Future Redevelopment: Similar to Alternative 1 Future Redevelopment, but to a greater intensity Minor, short-term noise may occur as a result of ongoing maintenance of the building.
 The following measures would be implemented during construction of a new USCIS building for Alternative 1: Implementation of noise control measures, such as project scheduling, noise barriers, and using noise controls on equipment (e.g., mufflers).
 Conducting construction activities during normal business hours (i.e., between 7:00 a.m. and 8:00 p.m.
 Monday through Saturday, excluding holidays).
 If a variation from normal construction hours a variance permit from the City of Laguna Niguel would be obtained.
 All construction activities would comply with the City of Laguna Niguel's noise ordinance.
-Environmental Justice and Protection n of Children's Safety · Construction: Minor impacts on environmental justice populations due to air, traffic, noise, construction impacts; minor to moderate impacts on children populations due to air and noise impacts.
-Operations: Minor to moderate impacts on environmental justice populations due to decreased economic activity in Laguna Niguel.
+Similar measures may be required and implemented for any future development on the site as part of Alternatives 1 and 2, regardless of ownership.
+Environmental Justice and Protection n of Children's Safety Construction: Minor impacts on environmental justice populations due to air, traffic, noise, construction impacts; minor to moderate impacts on children populations due to air and noise impacts.
+Operations : Minor to moderate impacts on environmental justice populations due to decreased economic activity in Laguna Niguel.
 No impacts to children populations.
-Future Redevelopment: Negligible to moderate impacts during construction on environmental justice and children populations, similar to construction of a new USCIS building.
-Moderate impacts during operations to environmental justice and children populations, similar to construction of a new USCIS building.
-Moderate Construction: No impacts during construction.
+Construction: No impacts during construction.
 Operations : Moderate impacts to environmental justice populations due to decreased economic activity in Laguna Niguel.
 No impacts to children populations.
 Future Redevelopment: Similar to Alternative 1 Future Redevelopment, but to a greater intensity.
 No impacts to environmental justice or children populations.
 Impact reduction measures for resources specific to environmental justice are discussed in the respective sections (i.e. Sections 3.3, Air Quality and Greenhouse Gases; Section 3.7, Visual Resources and Aesthetics; Section 3.10, Traffic and Transportation; and Section 3.12, Noise).